martenframework/marten/docs/docs/models-and-databases/introduction.md

 ## Models and installed apps

 A model's application needs to be explicitly added to the list of installed applications for the considered project.
 Indeed, Marten requires projects to explicitly declare the applications they are using in the `installed_apps` configuration option.
-Model tables and migrations will only be created / applied for model classes that are provided by _installed apps_.
+Model tables and migrations will only be created/applied for model classes that are provided by _installed apps_.

-For example if the above `Article` model was associated with a `MyApp` application class, it would be possible to ensure that it is used by ensuring that the `installed_app` configuration option is as follows:
+For example, if the above `Article` model was associated with a `MyApp` application class, it would be possible to ensure that it is used by ensuring that the `installed_app` configuration option is as follows:

 ```crystal
 Marten.configure do |config|